silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/02_Controllers/01_Introduction.md

 <div class="info" markdown="1">
-If you're using the `cms` module with and dealing with `Page` objects then for your custom `Page Type` controllers you would extend `ContentController` or `Page_Controller`.
+If you're using the `cms` module with and dealing with `Page` objects then for your custom `Page Type` controllers you would extend `ContentController` or `PageController`.
 You don't need to define the routes value as the `cms` handles routing.
 </div>